tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 5. Modify the PTE to translate the page into the zero-filled page
 6. Confirm that `ci!g_CiOptions` is zero

-We use `livekd` and `DBUtilDrv2.Sys`, one of vulnerable drivers that is not yet block-listed, on Windows build 10.0.22621.1848 on a 12th gen processor.
+We use `livekd` and `DBUtilDrv2.Sys`, one of the vulnerable drivers that are not yet block-listed, on Windows build 10.0.22621.1848 on a 12th gen processor.
 Secure boot is disabled.
 HVCI and hypervisor-debugging are enabled.

 ![](/blog/img/posts/2023-06-01/msinfo32.png)